 - Find out which discounts you're eligible for through City Year, such as free transit passes.

 - Find free things to do in your city (especially if you have access to assistance benefits programs, which allow you to go to several museums for free).

 CB: My monthly expenses are pretty simple: Housing, utilities, food and fun

 Whatever is left over goes toward fun, eating out and saving for my road trip.

-A: Depending on the level of income reported during the year you serve with City Year, corps members can qualify for assistance with home utilities and exempt status on income taxes (which basically just allows you to keep the money you make when you make it, instead of paying taxes and then getting money back in April in lump sum).
+CB: Depending on the level of income reported during the year you serve with City Year, AmeriCorps members can qualify for assistance with home utilities and exempt status on income taxes (which basically just allows you to keep the money you make when you make it, instead of paying taxes and then getting money back in April in lump sum).

 Still have more questions about the City Year stipend or how to choose which City Year location is best for you?

 Editorial Note: This post was originally posted in April 2015.
 It was updated, expanded are reposted in February 2019.